Hidden Gems and Attractions Near Jebel Ali Most Tourists Miss

 • Fewer crowds, making it perfect for a relaxed getaway

-• Close proximity to Dubai Desert Safari hubs
+• Proximity to Dubai Desert Safari hubs

 • Easy access to Abu Dhabi and central Dubai